 5. I’ve been speaking in front of audiences for almost my entire life.
 My mother likes to tell the story of how, while bored waiting in line to see Santa at a mall when I was four or five years old, I climbed up on a mannequin stand and started an impromptu game show, with my buddy in line as my first contestant.
 In the business I now own with Brainstormer Lani (Epiphanies, Inc.), we’ve put on workshops and events for groups of all sizes, including the “A-Ha!”
 Summit, which ran for six years and was consistently the largest social media marketing event in New Hampshire.
 (That’s us on stage at the last one we did, in 2014.)
 In addition, under the auspices of the U.S. Department of State’s International Visitor Leadership Program (IVLP), Lani and I have met with delegations from 37 countries to speak about the use of social media for governments, small businesses, media, and NGOs.

 7. Star Wars 7×7 debuted on 7/7/14 (perfect!) with four episodes available on iTunes.
-Today, having been downloaded in 131 countries, I’m still holding out for a listener in Antarctica.
+Today, having been downloaded in more than 160 countries, I’m still holding out for a listener in Antarctica.
 It’ll happen someday!
-In addition to the nearly 1,000 numbered episodes, I’ve done about two dozen unnumbered bonus episodes, usually for major news releases, trailer breakdowns, and Star Wars Celebration event wrap-ups.
-I’ve conducted dozens of interviews (hoping to break 100 interviews by the end of 2017), and been interviewed myself on the Celebration livestream as well as on TV, radio, other podcasts, and more.
+In addition to the more than 2,600 numbered episodes, I’ve produced a plethora of bonus episodes, usually for major news releases, trailer breakdowns, and Star Wars Celebration event wrap-ups.
+I’ve conducted dozens of interviews, and been interviewed myself on the Celebration livestream as well as on TV, radio, other podcasts, and more.

 That’s your Star Wars 7×7 host in a nutshell.
 Thank you for reading, and thank you for listening, too.
 After all, YOU make this podcast possible!